Skip to Content

 By using a single Trader Joe’s Pizza Dough (for about $2) we’re going to make two delicious 10″ pizzas!

-The Trader Joe’s pizza dough contains preparation instructions right on the package, and they certainly work, but they are far from ideal.
+The Trader Joe’s pizza dough contains preparation instructions right on the package, and they certainly work, but I’ve found that they aren’t ideal.

 Here is what the package recommends: